Vyral/base-template/_drafts/loan-limits-are-increasing.md

 {% include youtube.html %}

+<center><em>Loan limits are increasing in 2020 for conventional, FHA, and VA loans.
+Here’s what you need to know.</em></center>

-Loan limits are increasing in 2020.
+<br>Loan limits are increasing in 2020.
 What does that mean?
 First, there’s a difference between your purchase price and your loan limits.
 For instance, conventional loans have increased; in 2019 the limit was $484,000, and in 2020, the limit is $510,400. **That’s over a 5% boost in just one year**.

 If you don’t have the 20% down for a conventional loan, an FHA product is an excellent option.
 It’s 3.5% down and those limits are increasing, too.
 In 2019, they were $339,250.
 In 2020 they are $356,500, a 5% escalation.
 This helps your buying power when you’re purchasing a new home with an FHA loan.